arbuh/go-learning/notes/syntax.md

 m = make(map[string]int)
 ```

-Althernatively, you can use the map literals:
+Alternatively, you can use the map literals:
 ```
 var m = map[string]int{
     "a": 1,